Benjamin Looi

 Version control should have been non-negotiable on day one.
 Without it, you cannot know what changed, when, or who changed it.
 Every change to that codebase for ten years happened in the dark.

 A staging environment is not a luxury.
 It is the minimum bar for responsible deployment.
-"We push to production and see what happens" is not a release process — it's gambling with a live system.
+"We push to production and see what happens" is gambling with a live system.

 Credentials belong in environment variables, not source files.
 This is not advanced knowledge.
 It is covered in the first chapter of every modern web framework's documentation.